jgreathouse9/mlsynth/Vignettes/RPCA/RPCAVignette.md

 ## Why PCR Will Not Work

 To those who read my PCR tutorial, one may ask why not simply use PCR.
 After all, it exrtacts the low-rank structure of the donor matrix and projects this on to the treated unit, shaving off the irreelvant singular values.
 Well...
 It does, however it is sensitive to outliers.
-The reason for this is because of the optimization of PCA: PCA [uses](https://onefishy.github.io/ML_notes/the-math-of-principal-component-analysis.html) the covariance matrix to calculate our principal componenets.
-As we know from Bill Gates walking into a bar, the presence of outliers will skew the mean and covariance matrix, meaning outliers can dominate the influence of principal componenets.
+The reason for this is because of the optimization of PCA: PCA [uses](https://onefishy.github.io/ML_notes/the-math-of-principal-component-analysis.html) the covariance matrix to calculate our principal components.
+As we know from Bill Gates walking into a bar, the presence of outliers will skew the mean and covariance matrix, meaning outliers can dominate the influence of principal components.
 Thus, PCA will not always be a viable solution to the donor selection problem in the case of outlier donors.

 ## Tandem Clustering